MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 In this example deployment, the [active/passive](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones#activepassive-deployment) status refers to the application service state within the zones.
 In the application layer, all four active application servers of the SAP system are in zone 1.
 Another set of four passive application servers is built in zone 2 but shut down.
 They're activated only when they're needed.

 The two-node clusters for Central Services and the database are stretched across two zones.
-In the event that zone 1 fails, Central Services and database services run in zone 2.
+If zone 1 fails, Central Services and database services run in zone 2.
 The passive application servers in zone 2 get activated.
 With all components of this SAP system collocated in the same zone, network latency is minimized.

 **Active/active deployment example**